peteroupc/CBOR/docs/PeterO.Cbor.CBORObject.md

 ### CanFitInInt64

     public bool CanFitInInt64();

+<b>Deprecated.</b> Instead, use CanValueFitInInt64(), if the application allows only CBOR integers, or (cbor.IsNumber &&cbor.AsNumber().CanFitInInt64()),  if the application allows any CBOR object convertible to an integer.

 Returns whether this object's numerical value is an integer, is -(2^63) or greater, and is less than 2^63.